decentraland/documentation/content/creator/wearables-and-emotes/emotes/props-and-sounds.md

 - No more than 2 materials and 2 textures for props.

+- No more than 62 bones for the armature.

 - The emote must have one animation for the avatar and one animation for the prop. _Currently multiple animations are not allowed._

 - Both animations (Avatar and Prop) must have the same keyframe lenght.